chow-petit/awesome-curated-tools/README.md

 #### Bibliography management
 * [Zotero.org](https://www.zotero.org/) is a free, widely used open source tool to help you collect, organize, cite, and share your research sources.
 The interfaces are not modern, as are the integrations, but the community is impressive.
-* [F1000](https://f1000.com/) (Workspace & Prime) – F1000 Prime has leading biomedical experts helping scientists to discover, discuss and publish research.
-We use F1000 Workspace to curate libraries of science on Lifecaring, and it can be used on any topics beyond biomedicine.
+* [F1000](https://f1000.com/) (Workspace & Prime) – We use F1000 Workspace to curate libraries of science on Lifecaring, and it can be used on any topics beyond biomedicine.
+Better interface than Zotero.
 Has Google Docs, Chrome and Word extensions.
+F1000 Prime has leading biomedical experts helping scientists to discover, discuss and publish research.

 #### Citizen science
 * [Zooniverse](https://www.zooniverse.org/) – Citizen science platform using the efforts and ability of volunteers to help scientists and researchers.
 The blend of human cognition and automated tools is extremly powerful on complex, messy tasks.